linto-ai/linto-studio/studio-websocket/README.md

 # LinTO Studio Websocket

-This is the websocket part of the conversation manager, it handles collaborative edition.
+This is the websocket part of LinTO Studio, it handles collaborative edition.

 ## Installation